 When should I start my heart tablets?

-Your doctor will start your heart medication while you're in hospital and it's vital you keep taking it, as prescribed, once you get home.
-It's very important you don't run out of medication.
+Your doctor will start your heart medication while you're in hospital.
+It's vital you keep taking it as prescribed once you get home.
+It's also very important you don't run out of medication.

-You will have been given a prescription for your medications during your hospital discharge.
+You will receive a prescription for your medications during your hospital discharge.
 You will need to fill this at the hospital pharmacy before you leave or at your local chemist as soon as you return home.

 Ask your GP for repeat prescriptions and put a reminder in your calendar to collect a new batch from your pharmacy before your current one runs out.

-Evidence suggests that the best ways to prevent having another heart attack or stroke are to lower blood pressure, reduce cholesterol and lower your chance of blood clots forming in an artery.
-You will probably be prescribed a combination of medicines to achieve this.
-You may also receive medication to relieve any symptoms you might have, such as angina pain.
+Evidence suggests that the best ways to prevent another heart attack or stroke are to lower blood pressure, reduce cholesterol and lower your chance of blood clots forming in an artery.
+You will likely be prescribed a combination of medicines to achieve this.
+You may also receive medication to relieve any symptoms you may have, such as angina pain.

 Some of the medications prescribed after a heart attack include:

 Medication to reduce your risk of blood clots forming in your arteries: